Moegamat-Tauriq-Osman/DigitalPortfolio/README.md

 ## Interview Skills
 ### Evidence
-I completed the Interview Skills module as part of the Work Readiness training and answered short questions covering topics like, the purpose of job interviews, CAR (Context, Action, Result) method for answering questions in interviews, researching companies before interviews, answering questions such as “Tell me about yourself” and the best approach to addressing your weaknesses when asked about it.
+I completed the Interview Skills module as part of the Work Readiness training and answered short questions covering topics like, the purpose of job interviews, CAR method for answering questions in interviews, researching companies before interviews, answering questions such as “Tell me about yourself” and the best approach to addressing your weaknesses when asked about it.

 <img width="1347" height="645" alt="Screenshot 2025-10-18 191406" src="https://github.com/user-attachments/assets/aaa8e4cd-13a5-4118-93f6-0d47233f6e68" />